 The worldwide glut of Corallium produced during the boom years of the early 1980s caused the market value of pink coral to fall even below breakeven prices for Taiwanese and Japanese coral fishermen (Grigg 1993).
 Consequently, many fishermen dropped out of the fishery and the worldwide supply of deep-water precious corals has dwindled.
-For the past 20 years Hawaii businesses engaged in the manufacture of deep-water precious coral jewelry have relied on local stockpiles of gold coral and imports of pink coral from foreign suppliers.
-Prices for precious corals gradually increased, and specimens of the highest quality pink coral currently sell for \$5,000/lb in international auctions.
+For the past 20 years Hawaii businesses engaged in the manufacture of deep-water precious corals jewelry have relied on local stockpiles of gold coral and imports of pink coral from foreign suppliers.
+Prices for precious corals have gradually increased, and specimens of the highest quality pink coral currently sell for \$5,000/lb in international auctions.
 However, changes in the jewelry industry during the past decade may have diminished the demand for precious corals.
-Products such as black pearls have captured a substantial share of the market formerly held by precious corals (C. Marsh, Maui Divers of Hawaii, Inc., pers. comm.).
-In 1993 Hawaii's precious coral jewelry industry was valued at about \$25 million at the retail level (Grigg 1993).
+Products such as black pearls have captured a substantial share of the market formerly held by precious corals (C. Marsh pers. comm.
+2000 Maui Divers of Hawaii, Inc., Honolulu).
+The precious corals jewelry industry in Hawaii has been estimated to be worth about \$25 million at the retail level (Grigg 1993).

-2.3.4 Coral Reef Ecosystems Fishery
+2.2.8.4 Coral Reef Ecosystems Fishery